Xylitol

 Xylitol is used as a food additive and sugar substitute.
 Its European Union code number is E967.
 Replacing sugar with xylitol in food products may promote better dental health, but evidence is lacking on whether xylitol itself prevents dental cavities.
+In the United States, xylitol is used as a common sugar substitute, and is considered to be safe for humans.

+Xylitol can be toxic to dogs and ferrets.